 This half-mask was made with the fast-setting paper mache paste and heavy blue shop towel technique that I developed for my book How to Make Masks!
 It’s a fast and easy way to make masks for theater, Mardi Gras or Halloween.

 Baby Indian Elephant

 This was my very first really big paper mache project, and all the steps ended up in one video.
 Even though this isn’t really a series of posts, I think it fits here anyway because so many people have followed all the steps in the video and used the pattern that I provided on this blog.
-This video has been seen by almost 450,000 people – and there are now many baby paper mache elephants in the world.
+This video has been seen by over 1.5 million people – and there are now many baby paper mache elephants in the world.
 I love seeing photos of them.
 Some of my viewers even use my techniques to make full-sized adult Indian elephants, (they’re huge!) for theater props and weddings.